Skip to next element

 Going on a daily walk is a great goal for self-care.
 We’re not saying you need to keep to a strict workout routine, but any daily outside activity whether it’s walking or just sitting outside while reading or talking with a friend.
 Getting a little sun or just breathing in fresh air everyday helps your mental health.

-Oransi has a great tool that shows a live report of your area’s air quality.
-You can use this to track pollen count and pollution in your area and make sure you’re not planning a big day out where you’ll be miserable breathing in polluted air or pollen.
+There are great tools that show a live report of your area’s air quality.
+You can use this to track air quality health in your area and make sure you’re not planning a big day out where you’ll be miserable breathing in polluted air.

 7. Be Kind To Yourself (And Others)